- September 5, 2018

 Think You May Have a Lemon?

 If you think your vehicle could be a lemon and you want to make a lemon law claim, please contact the southern California lemon law attorneys at Neale & Fhima today.
 Our attorneys offer complimentary consultations.
 We will assess the seriousness of your car’s defect from a legal point of view.
 Also, our team will review the repair history of your car.
 If we think you have a strong case, we will tell you.
 If we think you do not, we will tell you that as well.
-Please contact our law offices today for more information.
+Please contact our car crash law firm today for more information.